Live Bootcamp · 8 Sessions · 1 Month · Ages 13+

 What age is this for?

-Ages 13 to 19.
+Ages 13 and up.
 The course is designed for mixed skill levels — children with zero tech experience can follow the guided path, while those with coding experience can explore advanced tools independently.

 Does my child need coding experience?